zanio/movie-api/README.md

 - Docker for Desktop

+#### ENVIRONMENT VARIABLE.
+other required environment variables can be gotten from the env.example file.
+Please note that all properties in the env.example file.
+Simply create a new file called .env and copy past the content of `env.example` into the `.env` file

 Run `docker-compose up` in the root of the project.

 It will bring up Postgres and the Express application server in development mode.